 In North America, SPP is one of nine Independent System Operators/Regional Transmission Organizations (ISOs/RTOs) and one of eight NERC Regional Entities.
 SPP is mandated by FERC to ensure reliable supplies of power, adequate transmission infrastructure, and competitive wholesale prices of electricity.

 ISOs/RTOs are the "air traffic controllers" of the electric power grid.
 ISOs/RTOs do not own the power grid; they independently operate the grid minute-by-minute to ensure that power gets to customers and to eliminate power shortages.

-SPP is based in Little Rock, Arkansas, and has more than 570 employees.
+SPP is based in Little Rock, Ark., and has more than 570 employees.

-SPP provides the following services to members in nine states: Arkansas, Kansas, Louisiana, Mississippi, Missouri, Nebraska, New Mexico, Oklahoma, and Texas.
+SPP provides the following services to members in eight states: Arkansas, Kansas, Louisiana, Missouri, Nebraska, New Mexico, Oklahoma, and Texas.

 Reliability Coordination: SPP monitors power flow throughout our footprint and coordinates regional response in emergency situations or blackouts.
 SPP's Reliability Coordinator responsibilities are described in the SPP Reliability Coordinator Reliability Plan.

 Tariff Administration: SPP provides "one-stop shopping" for use of the region's transmission lines and independently administers an Open Access Transmission Tariff with consistent rates and terms.
 SPP processes more than 8,900 transmission service requests per month, and SPP's 2013 transmission settlement transactions totaled $1.29 billion.

 Regional Scheduling: SPP ensures that the amount of power sent is coordinated and matched with power received.